-When it comes to watch glass, sapphire crystal glass is top of the line.
-If a watch has sapphire crystal glass, then it has the highest quality glass that is available right now.
+When it comes to watch glass, many watch aficionados consider sapphire crystal glass is top of the line.
+If a watch has sapphire crystal glass, then it has the hardest watch crystal available right now.
 As the name suggests, this type of watch glass is made from sapphire.
 However, it’s usually made from synthetic sapphire, not genuine sapphire.
 Sapphire is scratch-resistant and tough.
 It looks nice and is almost impossible to scratch (only a very hard material like a diamond can scratch it).

 Aren’t sapphires blue?
 Yes, they are blue.
 But they can also be red, green, yellow, or purple.
 This is due to the impurities within the crystal such as copper, chromium, iron or titanium which gives it a colored hue.
 Pure, clear sapphire can be hard to find.
 This is the reason why synthetic sapphire is more commonly used.

 How is sapphire crystal made?
 It was originally made by Auguste Verneuil, a French chemist who made glass sheets by obtaining aluminum oxide powder, superheating it, and putting it under extreme pressure.
 The crystal was then heat-treated to remove internal stresses that can cause weakness.
 The final stage of production was processing it into sheets, and that’s how synthetic sapphire glass came into being.

 Although sapphire crystal offers the highest level of scratch resistance, it is still subject to cracking or shattering.

 • Can crack or shatter